gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 ## Infected

+- They can infect you!
+- They will kill you!

 ![Infected](/projects/{{ page.slug }}/images/screenshot/infected_0.jpg)
 ![Infected](/projects/{{ page.slug }}/images/screenshot/infected_1.jpg)

 ## Blocks

+- Some decorations to the addon!

 ![Blocks](/projects/{{ page.slug }}/images/screenshot/block_0.jpg)

 ## NPCs

+- Bandits will kill you!
+- They can drop armament to you!

 ![Blocks](/projects/{{ page.slug }}/images/screenshot/npc_0.jpg)

 ## Vehicle

+- You can use the vehicles with the **Car Key** item putting into the **Saddle Slot**.
+- You can make the vehicles using some materials in the **Crafting Table**.

 ![Blocks](/projects/{{ page.slug }}/images/screenshot/vehicle_0.jpg)

+## Structures?
+> We don't have structures for now, sorry.

 ## Warning